awsdocs/amazon-rekognition-developer-guide/doc_source/API_TestingData.md

 # TestingData<a name="API_TestingData"></a>

 The dataset used for testing\.
-Optionally, if `AutoCreate` is set, Amazon Rekognition Custom Labels creates a testing dataset using an 80/20 split of the training dataset\.
+Optionally, if `AutoCreate` is set, Amazon Rekognition Custom Labels uses the training dataset to create a test dataset with a temporary split of the training dataset\.

 ## Contents<a name="API_TestingData_Contents"></a>